TB medicines can have adverse effects. If you suspect any, let your nurse or doctor know.

 - Vomiting and severe abdominal ache

 - These symptoms may be due to hepatitis caused by TB drugs.
-During the treatment, liver functions are followed regularly through blood tests
+During the treatment, liver functions are monitored regularly through blood tests

 - Severe pain in joints or muscles, which prevent movement

-- Tinnitus or hearing problems (deterioration of hearing)
+- Tinnitus or deterioration of hearing

 - Reduction of the amount of urine, color of urine becomes very dark